AzureDataBox/azure-docs-rest-apis-public/docs-ref-conceptual/servicefabric/sfclient-model-servicetypedescription.md

 ---
 # ServiceTypeDescription

 Describes a service type defined in the service manifest of a provisioned application type.
-The properties the the ones defined in the service manifest.
+The properties of the ones defined in the service manifest.
 # Inheritance

 The type 'ServiceTypeDescription' is a base type of the polymorphic type model with property 'Kind' as the discriminator.